cimarronOST/Monolith/README.md

 - added new important UCI options
 - fixed the reported bug that prevented the use of external opening books
 - added support to use internal books under Linux
-- a lot of other bugfixes and improvements
+- a lot of other bug fixes and improvements

 ## Which executable to use